terales/blackbird-docs/src/content/docs/apps/Shopify.mdx

 - **Get metafield content as HTML** returns product metafield contents in HTML format
 - **Update metafield content from HTML** updates product metafield contents from the HTML file
+- **Get metafield** returns metafield details of a specific product
+- **Update metafield** updates metafield value of a specific product

 ### Themes